motoridersd/att-opnsense-ipv6/README.md

 > * Arris BGW210-700 first assigns 8 then increments to F to PD 0-7, i.e. PD0 = ::xxx8::/64

 ## #4.
 Add the script to pfSense
+* SSH to OPNSense and edit the file with an editor like vi, or edit on your computer and SCP to OPNSense
-* Create this file on pfSense under `Diagnostics -> Edit File`.
+* Create the file as /usr/local/etc/rc.d/att-rg-dhcpv6-pd.conf
-* In the grey filename box, enter /usr/local/etc/rc.d/att-rg-dhcpv6-pd.conf.
 	* Ensure there is no trailing space in the filename.
 * Copy and paste your edited script into the text window.
-* Click the `Save` button

 ## #5.
 Edit the WAN interface
 1. Navigate to `Interfaces -> WAN`
 1. Set the IPv6 Configuration Type to `DHCP6`
-1. Under the `DHCP6 Client Configuration` section, check the `Advanced Configuration` box
+1. Under the `DHCP6 Client Configuration` section, set the `DHCPv6 Prefix Delegation size` to `60`
-	* Ensure that the `Configuration Override` checkbox is unchecked during this portion, as having that box checked will hide UI elements that need to be accessed.
-1. Ensure all other check boxes in this section are unchecked.
+1. Ensure all other check boxes in this section and the Advanced section are unchecked.
-1. Set the `DHCPv6 Prefix Delegation size` to `60`
-1. Re-check the `Advanced Configuration` checkbox
-1. Enter the path of the configuration override file from earlier into the `Configuration File Override` text box.
+1. Under Config File Override, enter the path of the configuration override file from earlier into the `Configuration File Override` text box.
+Leave `Use IPV4 connectivity` unchecked and `Use VLAN priority` as Disabled.
 	* i.e., `/usr/local/etc/rc.d/att-rg-dhcpv6-pd.conf `
 1. Click the `Save` button and apply the changes